Bug-Out Bag Basics for Beginners

-It would help if you had a toiletry bag separated from your food items or first aid, water filtration system separate from your gear.
-Specific smaller bags makes it easier to get what you need without taking all of the items out of your bug out bag.
+It would help if you had a toiletry bag separated from your food items or a first aid water filtration system separate from your gear.
+Specific smaller bags makes it easier to get what you need without taking all of the items out of your bug-out bag.

 The waterproof bags can be as simple as resealable plastic bags.
 Put several of these in your bag because you can also use them to store your trash.

 What Type of Bug-Out Bag Do I Need?

 The bug-out bag is the last item on the list because selecting a bug-out bag depends on the things you will be packing in your bug-out bag.

 Don’t buy a bug-out bag before you have all of the items that will go in your bag.
 You do not want to purchase a bag that is too small or too big.
 Your bug-out bag must also be comfortable with good padding as well as be durable.